 Board-Certified Veterinary Criticalist

 Arkansas Veterinary Emergency & Specialists provides critical care to pets experiencing serious illness or injury.
-We monitor your pet 24/7 to respond to their changing condition.
 We are proud to have the only Criticalist in Arkansas at our hospital to ensure that your companion gets the attentive care they need.

 Critical Care for Little Rock Pets

 When your companion becomes seriously ill or injured, they will require urgent care and veterinary attention to preserve both their health and their life.

 Veterinary critical care is the constant and ongoing care provided to animals when their condition is serious, isn't stable and could require medical intervention in the blink of an eye.